mainwp/mainwp/readme.txt

 MainWP follows the tradition of WordPress and is [open source](https://github.com/mainwp/mainwp), [private](https://mainwp.com/protect-your-data/), and [fully extendable](https://mainwp.dev).
 The fact that MainWP is open source and extendable means you have almost unlimited customization option, this allows you to run your WordPress management business as you see fit.

 = How do I know my sites are secure using MainWP? =
 We take security very seriously at MainWP.
-We welcome any peer review of our [100% open source](https://github.com/mainwp/mainwp) to ensure nobody's MainWP management system is ever compromised or hacked.
+We welcome any peer review of our [100% open source code](https://github.com/mainwp/mainwp) to ensure nobody's MainWP management system is ever compromised or hacked.

 We also participate in the [HackerOne](https://www.hackerone.com) bug bounty program; this allows ethical hackers to review MainWP code and directly share any vulnerability information with us in return for a monetary reward.